 - Negligent supervision.
 The owner of a private residence can be liable for a drowning for failing to supervise guests, especially if they represented that they would be watching a child.
 A private commercial landowner that has a pool open to the public as part of their business has a greater degree of duty to protect swimmers, and may face liability if no lifeguard is provided, or if warning signs are lacking, despite some dangers being open and obvious.
 If a lifeguard is negligent in his or her supervision, the employer and/or property owner can be held liable for drownings.

 - Lack of maintenance.
 Property owners can be liable if they failed to maintain the pool or safety equipment in a reasonably safe condition.
 For example a swimming pool that is only partially filled may give rise to liability if someone strikes their head on the bottom and is injured or drowns.
 If water becomes murky and the bottom slippery from debris, a property owner could be liable for a drowning if someone under the water could not be seen, or if a victim could not get out of a pool due to slippery sides and bottom.

 Under the negligence basis for a drowning claim, a person is liable if they were negligent in causing the accident.
-Negligence is the failure to do what a reasonable person would have done under similar circumstances.
+Negligence is the failure to do what a normal person would do under the circumstances.
 As we have seen under premises liability, a property owner’s negligence in failing to make the property safe establishes his or her liability.
 Other parties may also be liable if their negligence leads to a drowning.
 For example, if pool equipment was improperly installed, resulting in a drowning, there might be a cause of action in negligence against the installers.
 An employer might be liable if a lifeguard is hired that was unqualified, or if the lifeguard’s negligent supervision leads to a drowning.